versioned/versioned-admin/README.md

 ## Backlog (Sprint)

+* Enum type doesn't work

+* Relationships one-to-many and many-to-many with *lots* of entries will probably crash the UI

+* Using relationship.name will not work with the UI.
+Turn off or add relationshipNames=0 for get

+* Need to fix changes function to handle relationship objects/ids

 * Search in DataRelField doesn't work properly.
 Why?

 * Test all form field types (boolean etc. enum?)